Platform

 • Transdisciplinary teams.

-• Teams with faculty involvement from U.S. or Canadian higher education institutions.
+• Teams including at least one faculty member from a U.S. or Canadian institution of higher education.

 Eligible geographic areas